-1) The organized practice rule shall be in effect during the school year until Memorial Day, except in the case of organized teams (e.g., Legion baseball, USA softball, etc.).
-If a high school coach or other adult associated with the school program is also the coach of an organized non-school team, practice and competition involving the coach and athletes of that non-school team may begin at the conclusion of the state tournament of that activity or during Week 46 of the standardized calendar, whichever date is later.
+- 1. The organized practice rule shall be in effect during the school year until Memorial Day, except in the case of organized teams (e.g., Legion baseball, USA softball, etc.).
+If a high school coach or other adult associated with the school program is also the coach of an organized non-school team, practice and competition involving the coach and athletes of that non-school team may begin at the conclusion of the state tournament of that activity or during Week 46 of the standardized calendar, whichever date is later. - 3.2.7.6 Summertime Leagues/Competitions.
+High school coaches are permitted to coach students from their school in summer league competition and games, provided there is no direct support from the school. - a.
+All league fees and costs are to be paid by the athlete and/or his/her parents.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in such leagues. - b.
+Team fundraisers may be used to finance summer league and camp activities.
+The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for summer league or camp activities.
+Any athlete receiving money for summer league/camps must participate in the fundraising activity.